Phazorknight/Cogito/Readme.md

 	- Foam Pistol

 ### Known bugs:
-- No collision check for carryables, wieldables or when you drop items.
+- No collision check for wieldables or when you drop items.
 All of these can clip through walls if you stand too close to them.

 ### To-Do's that are next in line: